axone-protocol/docs/docs/tutorials/explorer-sc.md

 Let's retrieve [the `GeneralMetadata` identifier](https://github.com/okp4/ontology/blob/d3209eb9395a0292927627004e5114b63bf3cab0/example/rhizome/dataset/0ea1fc7a-dd97-4adc-a10e-169c6597bcde.ttl#L14) previously stored.

-1. Click on the “Query” button of the `cognitarium` instance you used to insert data.
-Click on “Smart query”.
+1. Click on the "Query" button of the `cognitarium` instance you used to insert data.
+Click on "Smart query".
 Copy-paste this `Select` query:

 ```json
 {